 As a kid, nothing made me as overjoyed as dressing up in costumes and performing plays for my friends, my family or really just myself.
 I encountered a drama teacher in 2016 who said: "Theatre is rooted in playfulness".

 And just like that she took me back to all those years ago.

 To hanging up bed sheets as theatre curtains, to spoons as microphones and my mum's clothes as costumes.

-I remembered why I love to tell stories, to represent so many characters
+I remembered why I love to tell stories.

 Because I LOVE to play.
 As simple and riveting as that.

-As a kid, you don't think about anything else.
-Social pressure, perfectionism, the economy, world disasters, sexism, fear of failure.
-These were not present in my 6 year-old brain when I put on a pair of adult sunglasses and pretended to be a spy.
+As a kid you don't think about anything other than playing.
+Societal pressure and self doubt were not present in my 6 year-old brain when I put on a pair of adult sunglasses and pretended to be a spy.
 Or, to correct myself, actually BEING a spy.
 There was no pretending.
-No bluffing or acting.

 I was a spy.
-For that instant, in that moment, my country counted on me to defend them from the evil aliens.
+For that instant, in that moment, the world counted on me to defend them from the evil aliens.

 And that was it.

-In a song, in a picture, through text or through a silence full of meaning.
+In a song, in a picture, a word or a gesture.